jdeathe/centos-ssh/README.md

 #### Using configuration volume

-The following example uses the settings from the optonal configuration volume volume-config.ssh.pool-1.1.1.
+The following example uses the settings from the optional configuration volume volume-config.ssh.pool-1.1.1.

 ```
 $ docker stop ssh.pool-1.1.1 \